mikegcoleman/hybrid-workshop/pwd_readme.md

 	![](./images/inspect_resoource.png)

 	Here you can see your two services running.
-It may take a few minutes for the databased service to come up (the dot to turn green).
+It may take a few minutes for the database service to come up (the dot to turn green).
 Once it does move on to the next section.

 ### <a name="task4.3"></a> Task 4.3: Verify the Running Application